 STEP 3 | Search Website Product Description

-- navigate to the product page and click on the shade
+• navigate to the product page and click on the shade

-- then skin tone category
+• then check skin tone category

-- then undertone
+• then check undertone description

 Based off of my skin tone and under tone, I look for products that are labeled light, with peach undertones.